nkliuyifang/nkliuyifang.github.io/about.md

 ---

 ### About us
-We are a group of CVer
+We are a group of CVers.

 ### Research
 1. Human Action Recognition